 On the Southside of Main Street, we see First National Bank (US Bank Bldg now), Dorothy’s Women’s Wear, The Shake Shop, The Pastime Card Room, The Hillsboro Argus, Kramien’s Drug Store, The CC Store, The First Commercial Bank (Shute Bank), and the Chrysler dealership.

 There is much we can learn from our past, many lessons most of all.
 Some of the people in these photos are still alive.
 The boy on the bike, the woman on the street.
-People like my friend Don Schoen who made this story possible.
+People like my friend Don Schoen, who made this story possible.
 Seeing the way things were in the past never presumes they were better.
 But learning where we came from and who made it possible for us to enjoy Hillsboro today makes us a better modern society.
-I will always listen, always be interested in learning more, and I will share it with all of you.
+I will always listen, and always be interested in learning more, and I will share it with all of you.
 So will all of the members of our society.

-We encourage you to join and to get involved.
+We encourage you to join and get involved.
 Our City has such a rich history, but much of it is gone and disappearing as the days go by.
-The City of Hillsboro has no official support for groups like ours, we hope to change that but for now, we remain self-funded by small donations, volunteers, and a whole lot of time and research.
+The City of Hillsboro has no official support for groups like ours, we hope to change that, but for now, we remain self-funded by small donations, volunteers, and a whole lot of time and research.